usmanjaved156/DiabetesFood.vue/README.md

-### Running the application locally for development
+### Running the application locally for development by Usman

 Clone the repository and install dependencies